Code-Institute-Submissions/besheraj-milestone2_Resub/README.md

 ## Existing Features:
 * Navigation menu bar that linked to different sections in the website.
 * The menu bar will switch to a button that collapse in the mobile and tablet version.
-* documentation about the game and how to play it.
+* Documentation about the game and how to play it.
-* ability to play the game and the round and winning score change every time played.
+* Ability to play the game and the round and winning score change every time played.
 * ability to send an email to talk about the game experience or report a problem.
-* responsive device that can be used on any device.
+* Responsive device that can be used on any device.

+## Future Features:
+* Ability to make two users play against each others using different devices.
+* keep the winning score records for users as in history.

 # Technology Used:
-**Languages**:HTML5, CSS3, Javascript.
+* **Languages**:HTML5, CSS3, Javascript.
-**Frameworks**: Bootstrap.
+* **Frameworks**: Bootstrap.
-**Font Awesome**: The Footer icons.
+* **Font Awesome**: The Footer icons.
-**Balsamiq**:Designed the wireframes.
+* **Balsamiq**:Designed the wireframes.
-**VSCode**: This whole project code written using VScode.
+* **VSCode**: This whole project code written using VScode.
-**Github**: The whole project commited and pushed to github repository and published on Github pages.
+* **Github**: The whole project commited and pushed to github repository and published on Github pages.
-**JS Email**: Used with the contact form.
+* **JS Email**: Used with the contact form.

 # Testing:
 ## Unit Testing:
-the project has been tested by jasmine tool, [link to the test results](test/test.html)
+the project has been tested by jasmine tool, [link to the test results](https://besheraj.github.io/milestone2/test/test.html)
 * if computer chose "rock" and user chose "scissors" it returns "The Computer Won"
 * if computer chose "paper" and user chose "rock" it returns "The Computer Won"
 * if computer chose "scissors" and user chose "paper" it returns "The Computer Won"